Image uploaded by Down Syndrome Innovations

 Free More Info

-In partnership with the National Down Syndrome Society (NDSS), Down Syndrome Innovations is offering the 321go!® program, which encourages healthy lifestyle choices in physical activity, balanced nutrition, and emotional wellness among individuals with Down syndrome and their families.
+In partnership with the National Down Syndrome Society (NDSS), Down Syndrome Innovations is offering the 321go!® program, which encourages healthy lifestyle choices in physical activity, balanced nutrition, and emotional wellness among adults with Down syndrome and their families.

 Each session includes an exercise portion and discussion time, which encourages a daily focus on overall well-being.
 Resources for the program provide education, support goal setting, and foster independent skills.